COSMO-ORG/fieldextra-wiki/Planning.md

          Sinergia could be available beginning 2015)
        > Evaluate potential performance gains
        > Evaluate ADIOS API
-     + [1-2w] Memory footprint optimization :
-       > Just on time output also when time operator is used
-       > Optimize internal memory usage for reduction operators acting in the time dimension

 ---------
 ##### Feature consolidation <a name="feature_consolidation"></a>